 I just created a handy download with 75+ kids lunchbox ideas!
 Download it here!

-5. Minimizing Paper Towels
+5. Using Recycled Paper Towels